-Mel loves her work with all types of media and is often called upon to comment on current foodie trends, versatile recipes submissions for various news and social publications.
+Mel loves her work with all types of media and is often called upon to comment on current foodie trends and versatile recipe submissions for various news and social publications.
 Mel happily educates the public on how to have fun in their kitchens while producing amazing results.

-Mel has enjoyed various radio interviews with ABC, 96.5FM and has also presented at Brisbane Ekka, Food and Wine Expo in Brisbane, Gold Coast and Canberra, as well as many foodie shows in South Africa.
+Mel has enjoyed various radio interviews with ABC 96.5FM and has also presented at Brisbane Ekka, Food and Wine Expo in Brisbane, Gold Coast and Canberra, as well as many foodie shows in South Africa.
+More recently, she has been a regular on the Channel 7 Morning Show, as well as Studio 10 and the live news on Channel 9.

 Celebrity Chef Presenter